OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Event-SSO-NAA/README.md

 ## Applies to

-- Outlook (Beta Channel for classic Outlook only, new Outlook coming soon)
+- Outlook (Beta Channel for classic Outlook only, new Outlook coming soon).
+- Outlook on the web.

 For more information on supported platforms, see [NAA supported accounts and hosts](https://learn.microsoft.com/office/dev/add-ins/develop/enable-nested-app-authentication-in-your-add-in#naa-supported-accounts-and-hosts).